-Bath Novel Award founder Caroline Ambrose highlights some of the qualities most often mentioned in votes for shortlisted manuscripts.
+Bath Novel Awards founder Caroline Ambrose highlights some of the qualities most often mentioned in votes for shortlisted manuscripts.

-Over seven awards, we’ve shortlisted every kind of novel from speculative to realistic, historical to sci fi, literary to commercial.
+Over seven awards we’ve shortlisted every kind of novel, from speculative to realistic, historical to sci fi and from literary to commercial.
 I’m often asked to pinpoint the qualities in the novels which make the shortlist and the best answer I can give is uniqueness.

 Every year, the readers’ votes go the novels with the freshest voices and something new to say within a story only that writer could tell.
 The books where the writer hides themselves and their self-consciousness away leaving the characters to lift off the page and pull you inside their world.
 Most simply, they are the manuscripts we can’t stop thinking about.

 While a book’s uniqueness is impossible to formulate, our shortlist voting patterns show readers know it when they see it.
 I’ve also noticed some technical qualities which often appear in the vote comments.